Amin-0-1/MVVM_News/README.md

 # MVVM_News

 `
-This repo is simulating a news prodcast application, it gives your your top news based on the region you are and what you are interested about
+This repo is simulating a news prodcast application, it gives you your top news based on the region you are and what you are interested about
 `

 # ScreenShots